Rental Repairs 2023

 You won’t be entitled to compensation if you haven’t notified the Landlord of the problem.
 If you have increased costs due to a repair, it is important to document them and keep receipts.

-Contact our Renters Rights Support Team at [email protected] to discuss what compensation you may be eligible for and help with your options.
+Contact our Renters Rights Team to discuss what compensation you may be eligible for and help with your options.

 Won’t the Landlord just kick me out?